EmilTholin/svelte-routing/README.md

 #### `Route`

 A component that will render its `component` property or children when its ancestor `Router` component decides it is the best match.

-Potential route parameters will be spread on the rendered `component`.
+Potential route parameters will be passed to the rendered `component` as properties.
+A wildcard `*` can be given a name with `*wildcardName` to pass the wildcard string as the `wildcardName` property instead of as the `*` property.

 ###### Properties